CTCycle/Dataset-Explorer/README.md

 **Description report:** generates a statistical descriptive report of the dataset **Data analysis:** launches a second window to perform data analysis operations

+Finally, the bottom frame...

+### Requirements
+Requirement.txt file is provided to ensure full compatibility with the python application.
+The application has been tested using Python 3.10.12

 ## Graphic interface